d-bl/GroundForge/Recursion-steps.md

 Off-line execution
 ==================

-The SVG documents can also be generated in other JavaScript environments than a web-browser.
+The SVG documents with the diagrams can also be generated in other JavaScript environments than a web-browser.
 Many variations of the following steps are possible.

 Requirements
 ------------